carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 To set global options that apply to every chunk in your file, we will call `knitr::opts_chunk$set()` in a new code chunk right after our yaml header (name the new code chunk `setup`.

 Knitr will treat each option that we add to this call as default settings for all code chunks.
-However, we will need to set the options for this code chunk in the first place! so make sure to use `include = FALSE` as in the generic R Markdown document.
+However, we will need to set the options for this code chunk in the first place! so make sure to use `include = FALSE` as in the generic Quarto document.

 In the `()` after the `knitr::opts_chunk$set()` add the options: